Annual Student Health History Update

 Safe Snack Guide

-1. New Immunization Requirements: The Virginia Department of Health has issued new immunization requirements for the upcoming school year.
-According to the publication, “No student shall be admitted by a school unless at the time of admission the student or his parent submits documentary proof of immunization to the admitting official of the school.”
+According to the Virginia Department of Health, “No student shall be admitted by a school unless at the time of admission the student or his parent submits documentary proof of immunization to the admitting official of the school.”
 Vaccines must be administered in accordance with the Centers for Disease Control spacing and age requirements.

 The requirements mandate that the following four immunizations must be in place for students: